 FLUS RUSH IN

-While mild temperatures can be a relief after a long, hot summer, fall's cool weather also ushers in a couple of unwelcome visitors: colds and the flu.
-Adults have an average of two to three colds per year, and anywhere from 5 to 20 percent of the U.S. population will catch the flu each year, according to the Centers for Disease Control and Prevention.
+While the beginning of the year is an exciting time as we look forward to what the new year might bring, it's also a time that ushers in some unwelcome visitors: colds and the flu.
+Adults suffer an average of two to three colds per year, and anywhere from 5 to 20 percent of the U.S. population will catch the flu each year, according to the Centers for Disease Control and Prevention.
 To gear up for the season, here are 30 need-to-know tidbits about colds, flu, and flu shots, from who's most at risk, how to tell the difference between colds and the flu, and how effective that flu shot really is.

 Influenza is caused by a virus — not bacteria — which means those antibiotics you ask your doctor for will be useless when it comes to treatment.
 The CDC warns against unnecessary antibiotics because it can help bacteria become more resistant to treatment when it is really needed.